The Ghost Hunter (TV series): Characters

-The Series
+Plot

 Series One

 The main action takes place in Roddy and Tessa's village and school where the Ghost Hunter is active.
 One of the Ghost Hunter's chief abilities is her sense of smell.
 She can sniff out a ghost effortlessly.
-But Roddy and Tessa do not know who the Ghost Hunter is.
-They set about trying to discover this so that they can protect William.
+Roddy and Tessa do not know who the Ghost Hunter is.
+They set about trying to discover this so they can protect William.
 One of their ruses is to put garlic all round Roddy's bedroom, where the ghost is hiding, as the smell is said to keep ghosts and evil away.
 Eventually, the children realise that the Ghost Hunter is Mrs Croker, but only when she arrives at Roddy's house with her "ghost immobilising vapour" (GIV) with which she tries to freeze William, shrink him and put him in a bottle.
 Thanks to Roddy's quick wittedness, William escapes and the police almost arrest Mrs Croker but she escapes.
-Mrs Croker is also, and always, on the look out for other ghosts and has a whole collection of bottled ghosts that is discovered by Roddy, William and Tessa when the two boys save Tessa after she is kidnapped by De Sniff and left tied up and gagged in a secret hideout while Mrs Croker and De Sniff go back to the house to look for William.
-When she learns that there is to be an AGM (Annual Ghost Meeting) at Chillwood Castle, she and her side-kick DeSniff set up a powerful plan to bottle dozens of ghosts.
+Mrs Croker is also, and always, on the look out for other ghosts.
+She has a whole collection of bottled ghosts that is discovered by Roddy, William and Tessa when the two boys save Tessa, after she is kidnapped by Mrs Croker's side-kick DeSniff and left tied up and gagged in a secret hideout while Mrs Croker and DeSniff go back to the house to look for William.
+When she learns that there is to be an AGM (Annual Ghost Meeting) at Chillwood Castle, she and DeSniff set up a powerful plan to bottle dozens of ghosts.
 Her plan is to use ghost-energy for her own wicked purposes, but the plan fails when she attacks the ghosts during a unique ghost celebration that allows them to assume their human bodies once again.
 Thanks to Roddy, Tessa and William, Mrs Croker falls from the battlements of Chillwood Castle, and is believed to have been killed.
-De Sniff escapes.
+DeSniff escapes.

 Series Two

 The tone changes and becomes more sinister.
 DeSniff has discovered Mrs Croker is not dead.
 She has survived her fall from the castle and returns to work in a strange old mansion, called Deadlock Hall.
 Here, her demonic energy kicks into action again and she creates a machine called a "specktrika" which pulls ghosts towards it like a magnet.
-With this she intends to catch enough ghosts to power her "time travelling machine."
+With this she intends to catch enough ghosts to power her "time travelling machine".
 But by now the eccentric and foolish DeSniff has tasted power and he wants to time travel too.
-The Ghost Hunter manages to create a time hole in the fabric of the universe and both DeSniff and Croker are carried back to Victorian times.
+The Ghost Hunter manages to create a time hole in the fabric of the universe and both DeSniff and Mrs Croker are carried back to Victorian times.